 According to a PwC report on medical tourism, the highest number of patients come from these countries:

-What procedures are patients traveling for and where are they going?
+What procedures do patients travel for and where do they go?

 Patients are traveling all over the world for all types of medical care!

 Here are some of the top destinations, listed in order of popularity of treatment type:

 There’s a new trend in international medical tourism.

 It’s not just patients flying around the world for medical care.
 US surgeons also travel to foreign destinations to earn more money while providing quality care.